PacktPublishing/Building-AI-Intensive-Python-Applications/Chapter 8/README.md

 # Setting up Python Environment

-This README provides instructions on how to set up the Python environment required to run the `vector_search_ai_application.ipynb` notebook.
+This README provides instructions on how to set up the Python environment required to run the `vector_search_ai_application.ipynb` or similarly `chunking_strategies.ipynb` or `advanced_rag_example.ipynb` notebook.

 ## Prerequisites